SeohuLee-Korea/KinovaGen2-Cpp-addon/README.md

-# Kinova addon for C++ console applications
+# KinovaGen2 addon for C++ console applications
-This repository contains my customized addons for Kinova C++ console applications.
+This repository contains my customized addons for KinovaGen2 C++ console applications.

 As a student, I faced difficulties in developing practical applications for my research, projects, and experiments.
 Managing multiple APIs or libraries within a single main() function was especially challenging.